eBay/Winder/README.md

 Winder can do it in background.

 ####Case 2:
-You have bunch of items, each item needs to be processed in couple of steps.Some of the step can be guaranteed finishing in couple seconds.
+You have bunch of items, each item needs to be processed in a couple of steps.
+Some of the steps can be guaranteed finishing in couple seconds.
 Winder can help you define the steps and let them work automatically.

 ####Case 3: